heydari-msadra/heydari-msadra.github.io/_pages/about.md

 ---

 # Biography

-I am a post-graduate (PGT) student in Economics at Adam Smith Business School at the University of Glasgow.
-I have graduated from Sharif University of Technology majoring in Computer Engineering and with a minor degree in Economics.
+I am a first-year MRes student in economics at the [Adam Smith Business School](https://www.gla.ac.uk/schools/business/), [University of Glasgow](https://www.gla.ac.uk/).
+Originally from Yazd, Iran, my academic journey took me through [Sharif University of Technology](https://en.sharif.edu/), where I earned my bachelor's degree in **Computer Engineering** with a minor in **Economics** in 2023.

+My academic interests lie at the intersection of computer and data science with social sciences.
+The amalgamation of these disciplines fuels my curiosity about the potential of quantitative tools in data science to address complex economic and social problems.
+As I embark on my MRes program, my goal is to delve deeper into this interdisciplinary space, exploring innovative ways to apply computational methods to real-world challenges.